FZJ-INM1-BDA/voluba/user_docs/input.md

 ![snippet](images/upload.png)

 !!! info
-    You will need to signin with your ORCID or EBRAINS credentials before you can upload image volumes.
+    You will need to sign in with your ORCID or EBRAINS credentials before you can upload image volumes.
+Being signed in using an EBRAINS account will furthermore allow VoluBA to remember your work in progress between sessions.

 Your data will be stored in a protected, private space.
 It will not be accessible to other users, and can be permanently deleted after the alignment is done.